jonas-weimar/LaneDetection/Readme.md

 ### Additional
 ---
 I wrote this algorithm in python because its easier and faster to write then C or C++.
 For usages outside of playing around with the mentioned algorithms I would recomend to write the script in a non interpreted language as the speed difference makes a big difference.

 Have fun!🥳
-I wrote this algorithm in python because its easier and faster to write then C or C++.
-For usages outside of playing around with the mentioned algorithms I would recomend to write the script in a non interpreted language as the speed difference makes a big difference.